rokucommunity/brighterscript/README.md

 [![Coverage Status](https://coveralls.io/repos/github/rokucommunity/brighterscript/badge.svg?branch=master)](https://coveralls.io/github/rokucommunity/brighterscript?branch=master)
 [![NPM Version](https://badge.fury.io/js/brighterscript.svg?style=flat)](https://npmjs.org/package/brighterscript)

+## Reasons to use the BrighterScript Project

-The goal of this project is to bring new features and syntax enhancements to Roku's BrightScript language.
-It also supports parsing and validating standard BrightScript, so you don't even need to write a single line of `BrighterScript` code to benefit from this project.
+The BrighterScript project provides new features and syntax enhancements to Roku's BrightScript language as well as parsing and validating standard BrightScript, so you don't even need to write a single line of `BrighterScript` code to benefit from this project.
+BrighterScript provides a simple-to-use command-line utility that will check the entire project for syntax and program errors.
+If you write BrighterScript, it will also provide enhanced syntax support and transpiles to plain BrightScript.

+Here are some of the major reasons you should consider using BrighterScript as part of your Roku application development workflow:

+ - Catch syntax and program errors for BrightScript and BrighterScript projects from a command line without needing to run on an actual Roku device
+ - Write BrighterScript to reduce boilerplate code (by using Classes, the ternary operator, in-code import statements and [more](https://github.com/rokucommunity/brighterscript/blob/master/docs/index.md)).
+ - Get real-time syntax validation by using the cli in `--watch` mode.
+ - Validate BrightScript and BrighterScript projects in a Continuous Integration environment without needing

 ## What's with the name?
 The name BrighterScript is a compliment to everything that is great about Roku's awesome BrightScript language.
 Naming things are hard, and discoverability and recognizability is important.
 Here are the reasons we chose this name: